Meeds-io/whitepaper/en/2-deeds.md

 Organizations seek to attract and retain top talent in today's competitive market through compensation and enhancing work engagement.
 The WoM addresses this challenge with a unique, tokenized reward system embodied in Community Hubs.

-Within these Hubs, community leaders can drive members' engagement by offering a transparent menu of incentives for work items.
+Within these Hubs, community leaders can drive members' engagement by offering a transparent menu of incentivized work items.
 Participants earn engagement points for their efforts.
-The system then periodically converts these points into reward tokens per a predetermined budget.
+Then the system periodically converts these points into reward tokens per a predetermined budget.

 Community Hubs offer a suite of tools and features designed to boost and manage contributor engagement: